aquietone/docs/README.md

 ## WordQuest

-A game to play while playing other games
+A game to play while playing other games.

 ![](images/wordquest.png)